dragonchain-inc/dragonchain-sdk-python/README.rst

 ::

-   python3 -m pip install dragonchain_sdk
+   python3 -m pip install dragonchain-sdk

 You can also install this package from source.
 To do so, get the source code (via git clone like